fffasttime/MRFI/readme.md

 print('Bit error rate and accuracy: ', BER, Acc)
 ```

-A possible output should like is:
+A possible output should like this:
 > FI Acc:  0.597
 >
 > golden run Acc:  0.638